abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 | UnavailableOffline | This function or resource is present but cannot be used. |
 | Updating | The element is updating and may be unavailable or degraded. |

+## ID

 ## @odata.context

 The @odata.context is used for a few different things:

-1)	First and foremost, it provides the location of the metadata that describes the payload.
+  -	First and foremost, it provides the location of the metadata that describes the payload.
-2)	It provides a root URL for resolving relative references
+  -	It provides a root URL for resolving relative references

 The structure of the @odata.context is the url to a metadata document with a fragment describing the data (typically rooted at the top-level singleton or collection).